sgerogia/sgerogia.github.io/_posts/2022-10-20-Stablecoin-Openbanking.md

 10. Uses it to contact the bank and execute the payment.
 Once the payment is confirmed settled (polling or callback), then...
 11. Call the smart contract's `mint` method, crediting the Payer's address with the right amount of new tokens (minus fees).

-### Encryption discussion
+### <a name="encr_discussion"></a>Encryption discussion

 Client-side wallets are all about isolating and protecting user private keys.
 The Metamask wallet supports [asymmetric encryption/decryption][14], by exposing [`eth_decrypt`][15] and [`eth_getEncryptionPublicKey`][16]<sup>[3](#footnote_3)</sup>.
 Digging a bit deeper, we see that Metamask is using the [eth-sig-util library][17] for all its cryptographic actions.
-We can also see that the Metamask team has not re-invented the wheel, but rather chose to [implement][18] the [NaCl secret key][19].
+We can also see that the Metamask team has not re-invented the wheel, but rather chose to [implement][18] the [NaCl secret key][19] algorithm.
 That is great, as we can find good, compatible NaCl implementations in all the major languages.
+More on this below.

 The last thing to consider are the details of the interaction.
 The Payer has no way of knowing the TPP's public encryption key upfront<sup>[4](#footnote_4)</sup>, so the TPP needs to